smalot/bootstrap-datetimepicker/README.md

 ### viewSelect

-String.
+Number or String.
 Default: <code>same as minView</code> (supported values are: 'decade', 'year', 'month', 'day', 'hour')

 With this option you can select the view from which the date will be selected.
 By default it's the last one, however you can choose the first one, so at each click the date will be updated.